jennomics/WorkflowPaper/Building a 16S rDNA Phylogenetic Tree.md

 The RDP alignment will have taxon names that most of the downstream software tools will not tolerate because they consist of special text characters.
 So, we have written a little Perl script (CleanupRDP.pl) that will remove those special characters and replace them with underscores.
 This script will be included in the data download from github.
 To run CleanupRDP.pl, first move it to your Applications folder.
 Then, in a Terminal window, navigate to the directory that contains the RDP alignment that you've just downloaded.
 Then, type:

-    perl CleanupRDP.pl -i RDP_alignment.fa -o RDP_alignemnt_clean.fa
+    perl /Applications/CleanupRDP.pl -i RDP_alignment.fa -o RDP_alignemnt_clean.fa

 ##Building the Tree with FastTree
 Go to http://www.microbesonline.org/fasttree/#Install
-and download the FastTree.c program by right clicking on it and saving the link.
-Move the FastTree.c file to your Applications folder.
-To compile the software, navigate to your Applications folder in a Terminal window
+and download the FastTree.c program by right clicking on it and saving the link to your Applications folder.
+To compile the software, navigate to your Applications folder in a Terminal window:

     cd /Applications
 Then, type: